InvisibleWrench/FlutterMidiCommand/README.md

 ## Getting Started

+This plugin is build using Swift and Kotlin on the native side, so make sure your project supports this.

 - Get a list of available MIDI devices by calling `MidiCommand().devices` which returns a list of `MidiDevice`
 - Start scanning for BLE MIDI devices by calling `MidiCommand().scanForBluetoothDevices()`
 - Listen for updates in the MIDI setup by subscribing to `MidiCommand().onMidiSetupChanged`